Jan Todd

-Janice Todd (née Suffolk; born May 22, 1952) is a Professor and Interim Department Chair (starting August, 2022) in the Department of Kinesiology and Health Education at The University of Texas at Austin.
-Todd is a member of the Sport Management faculty, and teaches classes in sport history, sport philosophy, and sport and ethics.
+Janice Todd (née Suffolk; born May 22, 1952) is an American former powerlifter, historian, researcher and a strength and physical culture promoter.
+She is a professor and department chair in the Department of Kinesiology and Health Education at The University of Texas at Austin.
+Todd is a member of the sport management faculty, and teaches classes in sport history, sport philosophy, and sport and ethics.
 An active lecturer, Todd was named the Seward Staley Honor Lecturer for the North American Society for Sport History in 2008.